fightbulc/simplon_email/README.md

 #### Set content

-Cool, lets set some data which will be injected in to our content templates and tell our class where to look for the templates.
+Cool, lets set some data which will be injected in to our base/content templates and tell our class where to look for the templates.

 ```php
 // set content variables